Questions about the Korean program?

 Contact the Director of Korean Language Instruction, Hangtae Cho.

 Coinciding with the rise in interest in the Korean language has been an increased interest in Korean culture and literature.
-Our department now offers a variety of courses in modern literature, sociolinguistics, and culture.
-A major or minor in Asian languages & literatures with a concentration in Korean is available.
+We now offers a variety of courses in modern literature, sociolinguistics, and culture.
+A major or minor in Asian Languages and Literatures with a concentration in Korean is available.